 Please note that each site must have its own domain or sub domain address.
 We cannot support an address such as http://www.district.com/school.
 For example, if the district domain is www.district.k12.ca.us, the subdomain for a school might be school.district.k12.ca.us

-For security reasons we do not support the use of A records for root domains (also know as the apex or naked domain).
+Due to the security we employ for our network, we do not recommend the use of A records for root domains (also know as the apex or naked domain).
 Please choose one of the following options for your root domain:

-- If supported by your DNS server or domain registrar, redirect/forward the root domain to a sub domain (e.g. www) that has a CNAME record.
+- If supported by your DNS server or domain registrar, redirect/forward the root domain to a sub domain (e.g. www) that does have a CNAME record.

 - Use a redirection service such as wwwizer.com.